penguincwarrior/penguincwarrior/README.md

 -	Responsible for research of software reliability case and software safety case

-10. Technical presentation in English: Software reliability engineering (to Pakistan engineering personnel)
+**10. Technical presentation in English: Software reliability engineering (to Pakistan engineering personnel)**

 -	Responsible for presentation materials of software reliability requirements analysis and software reliability testing

-11. Standard translation: Translation of IEEE STD 1633 (for establishment of domestic standards)
+**11. Standard translation: Translation of IEEE STD 1633 (for establishment of domestic standards)**

 -	Responsible for overall management and proofread as well as part of the appendix translation

-12. Standard translation: Translation of SAE JA1002/1003 (for establishment of domestic military standards)
+**12. Standard translation: Translation of SAE JA1002/1003 (for establishment of domestic military standards)**

 -	Responsible for part of the appendix translation